Sean Maguire (footballer): Coventry City

 On 26 January 2023, with his North End contract set to expire at the end of the season, Maguire left Deepdale to sign for fellow Championship club Coventry City on a permanent deal until the end of the season.

+Carlisle United

+On 29 July 2023, Maguire signed a one-year contract with EFL League One club Carlisle United.
+He was released when his contract expired.

+Return to Cork City

+On 6 August 2024, when the club were competing in the 2024 League of Ireland First Division, Maguire returned to Cork City on a multi-year contract.
+On 6 September 2024, he was part of the side that defeated UCD 1–0 at the UCD Bowl to win promotion by winning the 2024 League of Ireland First Division.
+On 3 October 2025, Maguire opened the scoring in his side's FAI Cup Semi Final win over St Patrick's Athletic to help earn his side a place in the final.
+Maguire scored 5 goals in 24 games in the league in 2025 as his side finished bottom of the table and were relegated back to the First Division.
+On 9 November 2025, he was part of the starting 11 in the 2025 FAI Cup final as his side were beaten 2–0 by Shamrock Rovers at the Aviva Stadium.

 International career

 Despite being born in Luton, making him eligible to play either for England or the Republic of Ireland, Maguire opted to play for Ireland, having grown up in Kilkenny, where his parents returned when he was a couple of months old.

 Youth

 On 25 March 2015, Maguire was called up for Ireland's under-21 team for a match against Andorra under-21 team in Wexford on 26 March 2015.
 Ireland won the game, 1–0 with Maguire making his debut as a substitute.

 Senior

 Maguire was named in Ireland's preliminary 39-man squad for the World Cup qualifiers against Georgia and Serbia in August 2017, however he was cut from the final squad.
 He was again named in Ireland's preliminary squad for the final two qualifiers against Moldova and Wales, this time making the final squad.
 Maguire made his debut for Ireland against Moldova in October 2017, coming on for Shane Long towards the end of the match.

-Maguire scored his first goal for Ireland on 14 November 2019, in a 3–1 win against New Zealand.
+Maguire scored his only goal for Ireland on 14 November 2019, in a 3–1 win against New Zealand.